Gillian Knight: Sadler's Wells and Royal Opera years

-Other opera venues where Knight has sung include the Paris Opéra, the Tanglewood Festival, and Pittsburgh, Frankfurt, Basel (where she sang in the world premiere of Faust by Luca Lombardi), Scottish Opera, Opera North, the New Israeli Opera, and the Wexford Festival, where she appeared in Adrien Boieldieu's La dame blanche and Édouard Lalo's Le roi d'Ys.
+Other opera venues where Knight has sung include the Paris Opéra, the Tanglewood Festival, and Pittsburgh, Frankfurt, Basel (where she sang in the premiere of Faust by Luca Lombardi), Scottish Opera, Opera North, the New Israeli Opera, and the Wexford Festival, where she appeared in Adrien Boieldieu's La dame blanche and Édouard Lalo's Le roi d'Ys.
 In 1981, Knight played The Old Lady in Leonard Bernstein's Candide, and the following year she sang the title role in The Grand Duchess of Gerolstein at Southern Methodist University in Dallas, Texas.
 Between 1984 and 1990, she sang Ruth in Pirates, Buttercup in Pinafore, and Katisha in The Mikado for the summer opera seasons presented by The Lyric Opera of Dallas.
 In 1988 she appeared with the revived D'Oyly Carte Opera Company as Dame Carruthers in Yeomen and the Fairy Queen in Iolanthe, in which the critic Arthur Jacobs said she sang and acted "with more richness and energy than ever".
 Beginning in the 1990s, Knight toured in Gilbert and Sullivan productions with the Carl Rosa Opera Company.
 In 1999, she sang Kabanicha in Janáček's Katya Kabanova for Opera North.
 During these years, Knight also performed regularly on the concert platform.

 Away from opera Knight's concert work in London included Rossini concerts in 1968 and 1978, Haydn's Nelson Mass with István Kertész and the London Symphony Orchestra, and Rossini's Stabat Mater, with the same forces in 1971, and Stravinsky's Les Noces with BBC forces conducted by Pierre Boulez in 1972.